 MGT 3334 Training and Development.
 (Formerly 334) This course covers corporate training and development including assessment, training design, training evaluation, management and executive training.
 Prerequisite: MGT 4330.
-3 semester credit hours.
-Typically offered: Fall Term.
+3 semester credit hour/s.

 MGT 3335 Compensation and Performance Management.
 (Formerly 335) A study of the historical development of compensation theory and its applications to the design and implementation of benefit/reward structures in modern organizations.
 Prerequisite: MGT 4330.
-3 semester credit hours.
-Typically offered: Spring Term.
+3 semester credit hour/s.

 MGT 3336 Employee Recruiting, Interviewing and Selection.
-Formerly 336) Covers a strategic approach to identification, attraction, selection, and retention of talent.
+(Formerly 336) Covers a strategic approach to identification, attraction, selection, and retention of talent.
 Includes a comprehensive staffing model, staffing support systems, core staffing systems, cases and exercises for student skill building.
-3 semester credit hours.
+3 semester credit hour/s.

 MGT 3347 Project Management.
 (Formerly 347) The art and science of project management as applied to a variety of business and technology settings.
 Discusses how to initiate, plan, execute and control, and close projects, within budget and on schedule.
 Includes management of project scope, time, cost, quality, human resources, communications, and risks.
 A project planning software tool is utilized, usually MS Project.
 Prerequisite: Junior or Senior Standing.
-3 semester credit hours.
-Typically offered: Spring Term.
+3 semester credit hour/s.

 MGT 3370 Industrial Organization & Policy.
 (Formerly 370) Focuses on empirical studies in patterns of market structure, business behavior, and performance.
 Applications in the fields of antitrust and regulation are stressed.
 Prerequisite: ECON 3202.
-3 semester credit hours.
+3 semester credit hour/s.